Kreolwolf1/factory-nodejs/lib/serviceProxy/readme.md

 {{tip "Authentication information is passed by the 'ServiceProxy' module automatically, so you don't have to do this."}}

->**Note**: You can proxy requests only to the services on the same CloudFoundry environment where your application runs.
+>**Note**: You can proxy requests only to the services on the same Cloud Foundry environment where your application runs.

 ##Usage